fetzu/memoire-iotbs/jbono_MEMOIRE_Bibliographie.md

 MCGEE, Mark Thomas, *Invasion of the Body Snatchers: The Making of a Classic*, Duncan, BearManor, 2012.

+NELSON, Erika, « *Invasion of the Body Snatchers*: Gender and Sexuality in Four Film Adaptations », *Extrapolation*, Vol. 52, No. 1, 2011, pp.
+51-74.

 PEDERSEN, Hellen M., STEFFEN-FLUHR, Nancy, « Altering Invasion of the Body Snatchers », *Science Fiction Studies*, Vol. 12, No. 1, mars 1985,